 Graphics processors (GPUs) are a cost-effective, energyefficient, and widely available parallel processing platform.
 GPUs are highly parallel, multi-threaded, many-core processors that have greatly expanded beyond graphics operations and are now widely used for general purpose computing.
 The use of GPUs is prevalent in many areas such as scientific computation, complex simulations, big data analytics, machine learning, and data mining.
-However, there is a lack of GPU-based graph/network generators, especially for scale-free networks such as those based on the preferential attachment model.
-In this paper, we present cuPPA, a novel GPU based algorithm for generating networks conforming to the preferential attachment model.
-With cuPPA, one can generate a network with two billion edges using a modern NVidia GPU in less than three seconds.
-To the best of our knowledge, this is the first GPU-based algorithm to generate
+However, there is a lack of GPU-based graph/network generators, especially for scalefree networks such as those based on the preferential attachment model.
+There exist GPU-based network generators for Erdős-Rényi networks [23] and small-world model [18].
+However, until recently we found no GPU-based algorithm to generate scale-free networks [3].
+In this paper, we present cuPPA, a novel GPU-based algorithm for generating networks conforming to the preferential attachment model.
+The algorithm adopts the copy model [17] and employs a simpler synchronization technique suitable for GPUs.
+With cuPPA, one can generate a network with two billion edges using a modern NVidia GPU in less than 3 s.
+To the best of our knowledge, this is the first GPU-based algorithm to generate networks using the exact preferential attachment model.
+Although cuPPA works really well on a single GPU, generating bigger networks with multiple GPUs is a challenging issue due to the complex synchronization and message communication required among the GPUs.
+We present another algorithm called cuPPA-Hash to generate networks using preferential attachment model on multiple GPUs.
+The algorithm uses hashing instead of pseudorandom number generators and does not require any communication among the GPUs.
+With cuPPA-Hash, we generated a network of 16 billion edges in less than 7 s using a machine consisting of 4 NVidia Tesla P100 GPUs.